-Cline Dahle’s rise in the automotive industry reads like a chapter from the “American Dream.”
-In late 1957, Cline Dahle, a small town farm boy, was searching for a way to make a living in his tiny farming community in southern Idaho.
-Virtually “penniless” and facing limited opportunities in his small town he decided to pull up his roots and move in with his brother, Larry and his wife, in Salt Lake City and set out to find a job.
+In late 1957, Cline Dahle, a small-town farm boy, was searching for a way to make a living in his tiny farming community in southern Idaho.
+Virtually penniless, he decided to pull up his roots and move in with his brother, Larry, and his brother's wife in Salt Lake City and set out to find a job.

 Tim Dahle, Cline and Marsha’s son, shares their passion for the car business and love of people.
 Tim currently owns and directs three dealerships in Utah, Tim Dahle Nissan Murray, Tim Dahle Infiniti and Tim Dahle Nissan of Sandy.